 Federal law requires that all manufacturers, distributors, and retailers report to the CPSC within 24 hours after obtaining information about products that are defective or hazardous to the consumer.
 By agreeing to the settlement, HP denies the CSPCs allegations.

-If you or a loved one has been injured by one of HP's lithium-ion battery packs you may be eligible for compensation.
 The defective products attorneys at Gordon & Doner, P.A. are experienced with handling personal injury claims.
 Contact us for a free and confidential case evaluation.